 Instrument data recorded during the last orbit of Metop are dumped to the Central Data Acquisition Station (CDA) located in Svalbard and the Antarctic Data Acquisition service (ADA) at McMurdo Station, Antarctica.
-Weekly orbit dump information can be found on the McMurdo Orbit Dumps webpage.
+Weekly orbit dump information can be found on the McMurdo orbit dumps page.

 Data delivery timeliness

-The addition of the Antarctic Data Acquisition service, for the prime satellite Metop-B, has halved the data transfer from satellite to ground station.
+The addition of the ADA service, for the prime satellite Metop-B, has halved the data transfer from satellite to ground station.
 Close to 14 orbits include ADA dumps.
 The average timeliness of products extracted from Metop-B data has improved, on average, from 59 minutes to 47 minutes.

 Upon reception at EUMETSAT, the McMurdo acquired half-orbit is immediately processed and disseminated to users, and subsequently complemented with the second-half (ascending) orbit acquired at Metop’s existing primary ground station in Svalbard, thereby ensuring improved timeliness in the delivery of data measured throughout the Metop orbit.

 In 2013, following the successful launch of Metop-B, enhancements were made to the transfer speed on the fibre link between Svalbard and Darmstadt.
 As a result, the average timeliness also significantly improved for the non-ADA supported passes of Metop-A and Metop-C.

 ATOVS products from the radiance measurements of the ATOVS instruments (AMSU-A, HIRS and MHS), provide atmospheric temperature and moisture profiles, total ozone and other parameters in both clear and cloudy atmospheres.